jamesmagoo/nostr-writer/README.md

 ## Features
 - Publishing to Nostr: Directly publish your notes from Obsidian to Nostr with a couple of clicks.
-- Private Key Integration: Securely set and store your private key within the plugin settings for authenticated publishing.
 - Summary and Image URL Support: Add an optional summary and image URL to accompany your note, with live preview functionality.
 - Tags: Add tags to your work to make it more discoverable.
-- Local Record Keeping: keep a local record of published events in a JSON file for your reference and tracking.
-- Published View : See all posts sent from Obsidian
+- Published View : See all posts sent from Obsidian with links to view.
 - Short Format Message Writer: quickly compose and publish short form messages directly to Nostr from within Obsidian.
 - Relay Configuration: configure to send to whatever relays you like.
-- Links to your published works on njump.me
 - Multiple user profiles: publish under different nostr accounts, just add the nsecs.
-- Frontmatter Parsing:Utilizing the parsed data from the frontmatter, the plugin now automatically populates the article information fields.
+- Frontmatter Handling : Utilizing the parsed data from the frontmatter, the plugin now automatically populates the article information fields.
 This feature streamlines the process of metadata handling and improves overall user experience.
-- Frontmatter Removal from Article Body: Post data extraction, the plugin now automatically removes the frontmatter from the body of the article.
-This ensures that the content displayed on Nostr is free from unnecessary metadata, providing a clean article body.
+Post data extraction, the plugin now automatically removes the frontmatter from the body of the article for publishing to Nostr.
-- Nostr Bookmarks: Easily view and download you Nostr bookmarks into .md files for reference and local use.
+- Nostr Bookmarks: Easily view and download your Nostr bookmarks into Obsidian as `.md` files for reference and local use.

 ### Ideas..
 - Plugin User Relay: A relay specific to this plugin - see what everyone else is writing.